-As you know, Internet banking websites do not let browsers to store the bank account numbers (or customer ids) and passwords on local machine.
+As you know, Internet banking websites do not let browsers to store the bank account numbers (or customer ids) and passwords on a local machine.

 How to solve this?

 Security concerns?
-The information inside sticky note is stored locally on your system.
+The information inside a sticky note is stored locally on your system.
 It does not travel through the Internet even when you stick the note to the website.
 So you don’t have to worry about it at all.

 You may obscure the information in the sticky note to your satisfaction.
 Additionally, you can even lock the sticky note using Notezilla so that the data is encrypted on the local machine too.